donhenton/auth-nginx/README.md

 ### Compile options
 The compile options include the auth-request module, which can be used for authorization interception and SSO like things "--with-debug" option will allow auth request matching debug information which can be activated with the debug entry on the error_log line in the conf file.
 These compile options are located in the docker file around 29.
-The current file in master does not have this turnd on.
+The current file in master does not have this turned on.

 ### Docker host
 In the above sample usage the add-host flag adds the ip to the container etc/hosts file that will allow access to services on the host, eg a web server.
+This syntax is Mac only.

 ### Docker file lua
 The Dockerfile_lua script compiles the lua module which allows lua scripting for conf files: